HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 "Good.
 You don't need them."
 She crouched and spread her hands on the edge of the mattress, and looked at, past, through me.

-"Your memory is good," maman said.
+"Your memory is good," Maman said.
 "I know that, from the mazes I had you run.
 Please.
 Try to remember my face.
 You must never forget me."

 She coaxed me up onto her hard, pitted hands—those hands that were like whole worlds to me—and lifted me up right in front of her face.
 This was my first good, long look at her.
 Usually, I only peeked at her with sidelong glances, in order to see if she was about to come after me.

 Her strangely-scented breath shivered right through my body, and I looked up with kaleidoscopic sight at her enormous face.
 Since then, I've seen many human faces.
-But, in my memory, there is nothing human about maman's face; it is a machine of snorting nostrils and slowly dilating pupils.
+But, in my memory, there is nothing human about Maman's face; it is a machine of snorting nostrils and slowly dilating pupils.

 Then she grabbed me by the wings and performed more tests on me.

 A few days later, Frederick motored away in the dinghy.
 He was heading off to the shore: to the fires.
 I was happy when he left, since I would not have that whistle tugging at me.
 But I was also sad.
-I crept into maman's workroom, where she was poking her head into and out of her refrigerator and other equipments.
+I crept into Maman's workroom, where she was poking her head into and out of her refrigerator and other equipment.
 I was all alone with her.
 Now that Uncle Frederick wasn't here to protect me, she could do anything.

 She grunted as I crossed the threshold.
 She had not turned around.
 It was my first clue that she was always trying to sense where I was.

 Maman did not say anything.
 She played with her implements.
 As I waited, she picked up a very sharp tool that I had never seen her use before.
 I knew that she was not working.
 She was trying to scare me into running away.

 "Did you send him away because of me?"